Reprinted with permission from hgtv.com

 They say variety is the spice of life, and that’s also true in your kitchen.
 Whether you’re a keep-it-simple sort or a devoted gourmet, an assortment of dried spices is a must for every pantry.
 A few pinches of the right seasonings make the difference between dull and delicious.

 But a jar of thyme can quickly become three in a disorganized stash of spices, while once-fragrant herbs wither in dark corners.
 Professional organizer Kathi Burns saves her clients from making such missteps.
-“We’re chef wannabes at my house, so we have every spice possible,” says Burns, CPO of San Diego’s Make Space in Your Life!
+“We’re chef wannabes at my house, so we have every spice possible,” says Burns, CPO of San Diego’s Add Space To Your Life!
 “I’m always testing new organizing solutions.”
 We’ve got the dish on the best ways to keep your spices fresh and at the ready.

 Stock up on versatile staples.
 Start with black pepper, salt’s better — or at least healthier— half.
 Popular all the world over, it adds essential bite to countless culinary styles.
 Purists will insist on whole peppercorns and a grinder, but ground pepper serves the same purpose.
 Other home chef favorites include ginger, cinnamon, nutmeg, allspice, bay leaves, dried bay leaves, chili powder, oregano and cumin.